akelechi/Sched-Algs/README.md

+# Current List

+## process-scheduler--Round-Robin-preemptive-
+#### A C program that simulates process scheduling using the preemptive round robin algorithm

+This algorithm requires a user input of process ID, Arrival time, burst time and time quantum.
+The core of the algorithm works in the following manner:
+- Another structure is created to hold the initial burst times called temp.
+This is periodically decremented as the given process executed in the CPU, modelling continuous execution in the CPU.
+- A loop is created to transverse through the individual processes which are stored as structures, and a process is selected for CPU execution only if it
+   - Is not terminated
+   - has arrival time less than the current length of CPU executed (for processes yet to get CPU time for the first time)
+   - It precedes the next executed process or succeeds the previous executed process during the first transversal through the loop.
+The only exception to the third condition is if any of the three successive processes terminates, in that case, their successor (or predecessor) takes the spot.

 ## process-scheduler-SRTF
 #### A C-Program implementing the Shortest Remaining Time First algorithm to schedule processes

-This algorithm required a user input of process ID, Arrival time, burst time and time quantum.
+This algorithm requires a user input of process ID, Arrival time, burst time and time quantum.
 The core of the algorithm works in the following manner:
 - Another structure is created to hold the initial burst times.
 This is periodically decremented as the given process executed in the CPU.
 - A loop is created to transverse through the indi-vidual processes which are stored as structures, and a process is selected for CPU execution only if it
   - Is not terminated